 Try to Use Apple or Cherry Wood

 You may already be familiar with the fact that wood-fired ovens can enhance the taste of your food.
 Jamie recommends using apple or cherry wood to burn in the oven if you can, as it provides a wonderful “invisible seasoning”.

 After 5-6 Hours of Burning – You Can Still Slow Cook

-Jamie revealed that if you have had your wood fired oven burning for 5-6 hours, the outer surfaces should have absorbed enough heat for you to be able to allow the fire to burn down, sweep the embers into a metal bucket and still be able to cook in your oven.
+According to Jamie, if you have been burning your wood-fired oven for 5-6 hours, the outer surfaces would have absorbed enough heat.
+This will allow you to let the fire burn down, sweep the embers into a metal bucket and use the oven for cooking.

-We hope these tips offered by celebrity chef Jamie Oliver have served you well and take your outdoor cooking to the next level!
+We hope the outdoor cooking tips from celebrity chef Jamie Oliver have been helpful and will elevate your skills to the next level!